puddinbustra/wwnpretty/README.md

 - Armor class is controlled by armor you put on, but that can be changed by clicking the gear around armor class
 - Level is changed by adding a level under the features tab.
 New save values are calculated automatically
 - 'Global Bonuses' under the extras tab allows you to change base attack bonus, damage, etc. It also lets you change the base formula for skill calculations, such as roll 3d6 keep the two highest.
+- I have broken up the notice skill into 3 sensory skills, since I'm running an animal game.
+To revert this, you'd need to go into the code and remove all instances of sensory skills, and add a notice skill in their place - admitedely a pain if you never work with code.

 # Contact
 If you have any other feedback, be it suggestions or support, send me a message on discord - lofty#8637.